Getting Started with Running

 It's absolutely essential to recover between periods of exercise.
 How long you need to recover will vary according to fitness levels, age, exercise history etc. so there is no strict rule that even beginners can follow, but it would be wise to take at least one day's rest between each session in the early days.

-If you're really itching to do something then active recovery can be useful.
+If you're really itching to do something during these periods of rest, then active recovery can prove useful.
 Self-massage, a gentle walk or stretch and warm baths can all help recovery by promoting blood flow to aching and tired areas.

 While it's possible to spend a fortune on running gear and aids, it's actually pretty cheap to get started.
 Especially if you shop online.

 The most important - even essential - item is a pair of running shoes.
 Running shoes are specifically designed to withstand the stresses that the sport places on them and your feet and lower legs.
-Standard trainers are unlikely to do the job well enough.
+Everyday sneakers are unlikely to give you the support and comfort you need for running sessions.

 All runners will have different biomechanics, foot placement and gait and most stores now offer a free gait analysis (usually on a treadmill, although some examine your form while you run up and down the street, which is a much more suitable method since in most cases this is how you will actually end up doing the vast majority of your running) and can give you advice on the best type of shoes to buy.